tejuscs/adb_azure/adb-connect-with-vs/adb-connect-with-vs.md

 This Lab walks you through on how to connect Visual Studio with Autonomous Database.

 The Windows Virtual machine provided for the workshop s pre-configured with Visual Studio and any extensions required.
-RDP into the Windows Virutal Machine to connect VS with Autonomous Database.
+RDP into the Windows Virtual Machine to connect VS with Autonomous Database.

 Estimated Time: 30 minutes